core-wg/senml-spec/draft-ietf-core-senml.md

 # Acknowledgement

+Much of the text was written by Cullen Jennings, Ari Keranen, Jari Arkko, Zach Shelby and Carsten Bormann.

 We would like to thank Alexander Pelov, Andrew McClure, Andrew Mcgregor, Bjoern Hoehrmann, Christian Amsuess, Christian Groves, Daniel Peintner, Jan-Piet Mens, Joe Hildebrand, John Klensin, Karl